AlgoveraAI/streamlit-ocean/README.md

 # 🌊 Streamlit Ocean component

-This repository contains the code behind the Streamlit Ocean component that you can use to interact with Web3 data markets from Streamlit apps.
+This repository contains the code behind Algovera's Streamlit Ocean component that you can use to interact with Web3 data markets from Streamlit apps.

 ## 🏗 Development